 Q&A with an Arts Board Member | Ian Kew

-In a new series, we talk to individuals who sit on the Boards of arts organisations to highlight their approaches to fundraising.
+In our Q&A series, we talk to individuals who sit on the Boards of arts organisations to highlight their approaches to fundraising.

 As Chair how have you and the Board driven Darwin Festival’s fundraising culture?

 The Darwin Festival Board is focussed on revenue growth and financial sustainability – philanthropic support is only one (albeit very important) part of our shared responsibilities.